 Recovery and disposal of 1080 products and containers

-When you have finished using 1080 baits on your property, you should, where practical, collect any untaken or unused baits and return them to the ACO.
+When you have finished using 1080 baits on your property, you should, where practical, collect any untaken 1080 baits.

 When you are part of a coordinated program, the ACO can approve bait disposal on another property if necessary.

-Containers that have held 1080 must be buried.
+Containers that have held 1080, that are being disposed of, must be triple rinsed and buried.
 Plastic bags that have held 1080 can be buried or burnt.
 Full instructions are set out in section 3 of each schedule of the 1080 PCO.

 Recovery and disposal of carcasses

-As far as possible, you must recover carcasses of poisoned animals and bury them in accordance with condition 3.12 of the relevant schedule.
+As far as possible, you must recover carcasses of poisoned animals and bury them in accordance with section 3 of the relevant schedule of the 1080 PCO.

 The 1080 and pindone pesticide control orders set out training requirements for the use of these pesticides.
 Within the last 5 years, you must have completed